SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 Once the method to execute is found, the following step is to activate the method in the stack.
 Activating a method implies creating a stack frame for it and prepare the interpreter to execute the instructions in that method.
-Frames are created by pushing the current instruction pointer, thus suspending the current frame, and then pushing all frame fields, as explained earlier in this chapter.
+Frames are created by pushing the current instruction pointer, thus suspending the current frame, and then pushing all frame fields, as explained earlier in Chapter *@cha:stackframe@*.

 ```
 Interpreter >> activateNewMethod